jeyremy/homebridge-devialet-bridge/Readme.md

 1) install HomeBridge :  `` sudo npm install -g homebridge ``
 2) In order to the Plugin to work, please enable in the Spark application UPNP on your Dialog. please follow this link : https://help.devialet.com/hc/en-us/articles/115004436969-How-Can-I-Use-UPNP-with-my-Phantom-

+( It should also work with a Solo Phantom Setup with Upnp enabled, no tries have been made yet.
+Any Feedback will be updated to ths setup ).

 # Installation